NPLinker/nplinker-webapp/README.md

 ### Filtering Table Data

 The "Candidate Links" tables support data filtering to help you focus on relevant results.
-Hover over any column's filter cell and type your filter criteria.
+You can enter filter criteria directly into each column’s filter cell by hovering over the cell.

 For numeric columns like "Average Score" or "# Links":
 - `34.6` or `= 34.6` (exact match)